 Santiago de Cuba, Cuba's second largest city, is located 869 km (540 miles) southeast of Havana in mountainous terrain.
 Founded in 1515, it was Cuba's first capital and was the scene of important patriotic events.
 Among other historic places, it contains the oldest house in the country and its first museum.
 San Pedro de la Roca del Morro Castle is a UNESCO world heritage site.

-Currently, Americans may travel to Cuba legally if they qualify either for a "general" or a "specific" licence to go maybe on a religious mission, journalistic assignment, academic or research studies, conferences, athletic clinics and competitions, cultural events and workshops, or to visit family.
+Currently, Americans may travel to Cuba legally if they qualify either for a "general" or a "specific" licence to go – maybe on a religious mission, journalistic assignment, or for academic or research studies, conferences, athletic clinics and competitions, cultural events and workshops, or to visit family.
 Note: Leisure and resort holidays do not qualify.

-Even without permission, thousands of Americans (see article by Bret Voegele) go to Cuba every year without license, leaving from places like the Bahamas, Canada, Mexico, or Jamaica.
-Cuban Customs officials need not stamp passports.
-The problem, as I understand it, is not so much the going but the spending of dollars in Cuba, and, if caught, violators may be subject to hefty fines.
+Note: Even without permission, thousands of Americans have been traveling to Cuba every year without license, leaving from places like the Bahamas, Canada, Mexico, or Jamaica.
+Cuban Customs officials may or may not stamp passports; however, if caught, violators may be subject to hefty fines.
 Diplomatic help is limited if vacationers get sick or into trouble with the law while in Cuba.